linmengsysu/HetLGN/README.md

     '''bash
         docker run --gpus all -d --ipc=host -it pygraph:1.0  /bin/bash
     '''

-    In my machine, one existing image with all required packages is called pytorch/graph:v4.

 - Then got the CONTAINER_ID by '''docker ps''' and enter the container via bash
     '''bash